 Of course, these are great for securing your pet physically.
 But pet restraints are also great for emotional support.
 Get your dog used to its harness, crate, or special seat at home so the restraint can provide a familiar and calming influence when you transport your pooch to the car.

-To learn more about driving with dogs, animal safety restraints for the car, or the statistics behind how your furry friend could distract your driving, check out our insight on driving with pets.
+To learn more about driving with dogs, animal safety restraints (and other accessories) for the car, or the statistics behind how your furry friend could distract your driving, check out our insight on driving with pets.